-- Inflation and geopolitical instability may reduce innovation investments. - If adequate cyber security systems are not in place, it may jeopardize the acceptance of smart manufacturing. - Original core partners leaving the KIC as initial rules of the funding allocations and financial return have changed compared to initial expectations. - Due to financial sustainability requirements, the KIC's offering is more and more tailored towards corporate and SME needs, leading to an increases risk of Universities leaving the KIC.
+- Inflation and geopolitical instability may reduce innovation investments - · If adequate cyber security systems are not in place, it may jeopardize the acceptance of smart manufacturing - Original core partners leaving the KIC as initial rules of the funding allocations and financial return have changed compared to initial expectations. - · Due to FS requirements, the KIC's offering is increasingly tailored towards corporate and SME needs, leading to an increased risk of Universities leaving the KIC. - · Some of our objectives may prove to be incompatible with each